 The One Percent

-If you have questions about case the claim process, or litigation, or trial, please call me and let me know.
-Call 303-688-0944 to set up a meeting with Dale.
+If you have questions about case the claims process or trial, please call 303-688-0944 to set up a meeting.